leesei/leesei.github.io/src/content/post/assassins-creed.md

 ## Assassin's Creed III and Liberation

-> HD remaster with DLC bought
+> bought, HD remaster with DLC

 Set during the American Revolution, Connor's is a mix of Native Indian and England in America.
 His father, Haytham Kenway, is a Templar Grand Master.
 Trained by Archilles, he became a Master Assassin.
 He killed the Colonial Templars, including his father, and reestablished the Colonial Brotherhood.
 Dasmon is killed in ending.